 Intergovernmental - Federal.
 Monies obtained by the district from federal resources.
 The majority of these revenues are split between ESSER funds, Special Ed.
 Part B-IDEA Fund, the Free & Reduced breakfast & lunch program for the food service program, and Title I Disadvantaged Children Fund.
-FY24 Revenue is estimated to decrease 17.5% as ESSER funds continue to decline as the grants come to an end.
-The final portion of ESSER funds are spent in FY25 and a return to pre-COVID-19 Federal funding levels happens in FY26.
+FY25 Revenue is estimated to decrease 26% as ESSER funds continue to decline as the grants come to an end.
+The final portion of ESSER funds will be expended in FY25 and a return to the pre-COVID-19 Federal funding levels will occur in FY26.

 Personal Services.
 Amounts paid to school district employees who hold positions of a permanent nature or who have been hired temporarily.
-FY24 expenditures are estimated to increase 2.6%.
+FY25 expenditures are estimated to increase 2.2%.
 The majority of employees will receive 2% cost of living increases and step increases.
-Savings are achieved with retiring teachers replaced with new teachers at lower costs.
-Projections for FY25 through FY27 show increases of less than 3.7%.
+Savings are achieved with retiring teachers being replaced with new teachers at lower costs.
+Projections for FY26 through FY28 show increases of less than 3.7%.

 Fringe Benefits.
 Amounts paid by the school district on behalf of employees.
 This includes costs such as retirement contributions, medical, dental insurance and Medicare contributions.
-FY24 expenditures are estimated to increase 5%.
+FY25 expenditures are estimated to increase 3.9%.
 Retirement costs will increase at the same percentage as the increase of personal services.
 Medical insurance premiums are projected to increase 6% January of 2024.
 The majority of the increases projected annually are a result of increasing cost of medical care for our employees.

 Purchased Services.
 Expenditures made to provide the school district with services.
 This can include everything from the cost of utilities to the cost of personnel that are not employees providing a service to the district.
-FY24 budget is down 2.2% from the FY23 budget.
-The difference is a reduction in General fund facility maintenance projects and projected College Credit Plus costs.
-Projections for FY25 through FY27 show increases of less than 2.7%.
+The FY25 budget is down 1% from the FY24 budget.
+The difference is due to the timing in when certain agreements are renewed and paid.
+Projections for FY26 through FY28 show increases of 2% or less.

 Supplies & Materials.
 Amounts paid for material items of an expendable nature that are consumed, worn out or deteriorated from use, or items that lose their identity through fabrication or incorporation into different or more complex units or substances.
-FY24 budget decreases 18.7% compared to the FY23 budget.
-Over half of the decrease relates to timing issues with technology purchases in FY23.
-The balance of the decrease relates to the Auxiliary Services Fund and nonpublic schools spending their allocations prior to the deadline of June 30, 2023.
-Projections for FY25 shows a 2.9% decrease from FY24, a 1.5% increase in FY26, and a 1.7% increase for FY27.
+The FY25 budget decreases 10.4% compared to the FY24 budget.
+This decrease relates to timing issues with purchases in FY24.
+Projections for FY26 shows a 3% decrease from FY25, a 2% increase in FY27, and a 2% increase for FY28.